belgoros/hello-javafx-maven/README.md

 On a WindowsPC no RobotExecutor launched and everything passes from the very first time.

-Another 'strange' behaviour is that it (jemmyFX) does not recognize AZERTY keyboard on my Mac and sees typed in lettres as if I used the QWERTY one.
+Another 'strange' behaviour is that it (jemmyFX) does not recognize AZERTY keyboard on my Mac and sees typed in letters as if I used the QWERTY one.
 No problems with that for a Windows PC.